striblab/20221109-elex22_maps/README.md

 1. [Launch the map configuration page](https://striblab.github.io/20221109-elex22_maps/public/form/config.html) hosted from public/form/config.html

-2. Select map configuration options
+2. Select which electoral results to display and map configuration options

-3. Click GENERATE and an embeddable Mapbox URL will pop into a new browser.
+3. Click GENERATE and an embeddable Mapbox URL will pop into a new browser tab

 4. Download necessary GEOJSON shapefiles, result CSVs and SVGs for desired contests and geographies from the list below the configuration option.